 Gyms deal with a large amount of traffic and are no doubt prone to on-site injury.
 You’ll need to have business insurance in place to cover several different possibilities.
 This includes general liability, theft, workers’ compensation, and property casualty insurance.
 Even if you have a bulletproof membership contract and waiver, you still may get an angry client on your hands if they’ve injured themselves on your premises.
 For a small gym with one desk clerk and no more than $100,000 worth of gym equipment, expect to pay up to $6,000.

 Unless you plan on running your business alone, there’s a good chance you’ll be hiring dedicated staff to look after certain aspects of the company.
 From personal trainers and business managers to accountants, your employees will help you run your business.
 Although this isn’t a huge initial cost, it does mount up over time and will take up a big chunk of the gyms’ operating costs.

 Remember that top-level trainers attract new customers but don’t come cheap.
 As a new business owner, you’ll be faced with managing all aspects of the business.
-Even if you’re an expert accountant or know the law, hiring a professional lawyer and accountant helps takes the weight off.
+Even if you’re an expert accountant or know the law, hiring a professional lawyer and accountant helps take the weight off.

 Make sure to have the first few months of employee wages in the bank as you’re unlikely to be turning a profit in this time.
-After paying your employees wages and covering the rest of your monthly costs, if there’s anything left over, then you get paid!
-It’s a solid assumption that you won’t be getting paid very much or at all in at least the first six months.
+After paying your employees’ wages and covering the rest of your monthly costs, if there’s anything left over, then you get paid!
+It’s a solid assumption that you won’t be getting paid very much or at all in at least the first year.
 This is why it’s so important to have a financial cushion as you still need to survive and pay bills.

 Hiring staff can be a stressful process, check out our guide to find out everything you need to know from the interview process to what wage you should be offering.